Remote

 Key Differences

-✅ Permitted Development decides whether permission is required
+✅ Permitted development rights determine whether permission is required

 What Permitted Development Covers